winstonjs/winston-daily-rotate-file/README.md

 * __prepend:__ Defines if the rolling time of the log file should be prepended at the beginning of the filename (default 'false').
 * __localTime:__ A boolean to define whether time stamps should be local (default 'false' means that UTC time will be used).
 * __zippedArchive:__ A boolean to define whether or not to gzip archived log files (default 'false').
+* __maxDays:__ A number representing the maximum number of days a log file will be saved.
+Any log file older than this specified number of days will be removed.
+If not value or a 0, no log files will be removed.

 Valid meta characters in the datePattern are: